 Year 2, levy local authorities annual EYE Nepal support fees (per school) to ensure long-term sustainability of the programme.

 The key to achieving our objectives is to ensure process and measurement in everything that we do.
 This ensures that every school knows precisely what is expected of them and what they can expect from EYE Nepal in order to achieve our shared goals.
 By working closely with the Local Education Offices, who provide matched funding for our projects, we can ensure that our programmes are designed to meet their objectives and that the progress of the students is in time with the national curriculum.

 Where We Operate

 We understand that the teacher's professional development and management is key to success in this area.
-We provide bespoke training for a minimum of 3 early grade teachers in every Eye Nepal school and thereafter, our field team carries out on-going mentoring, assessment and support to increase the impact of our culturally appropriate and child-friendly teaching techniques.
+We provide bespoke training for early grade teachers in every Eye Nepal school and thereafter, our field team carries out on-going mentoring, assessment and support to increase the impact of our culturally appropriate and child-friendly teaching techniques.